 Your question reminds me of Spreadsheet Guy.
 Remember Spreadsheet Guy?
-He was this dude who went viral eons ago (meaning, like, in 2014) for keeping a spreadsheet tracking the number of times his wife denied him sex, and her various excuses for doing so.
-For being so petty as to quantify and document the number of times his wife denied him sex, Spreadsheet Guy was severely dragged, and he became a symbol of male sexual entitlement (at least for a few minutes, until the next butthurt white guy went viral for doing a butthurt white guy thing).
-And while I don’t think your mathematical approach to the division of household labor is as bad as Spreadsheet Guy’s horniness-fueled Excel habit, lets just say they’re cut from the same butthurt cloth.
+He was this dude who went viral eons ago (meaning, like, in 2014) for keeping a spreadsheet tracking the number of times his wife denied him intimacy and her various excuses for doing so.
+For being so petty, Spreadsheet Guy was severely dragged, and he became a symbol of male sexual entitlement (at least for a few minutes, until the next butthurt white guy went viral for doing a butthurt white guy thing).
+And while I don’t think your mathematical approach to the division of household labor is as bad as Spreadsheet Guy’s horniness-fueled Excel habit, let’s just say they’re cut from the same butthurt cloth.

-Look, I understand the urge to gamify household and child rearing tasks and rack up points to invoke during arguments.
-First of all, being petty and screamy can be super fun, and second of all, it’s tempting to approach marriage and parenthood the same way you would an excel spreadsheet.
-If I had a nickel for every time I said to my husband some variation of, “Well, I changed his diaper last time so now it’s your turn to unload the dishwasher,” I’d have, well, a fuckton of nickels.
+Look, I understand the urge to gamify household and child-rearing tasks and rack up points to invoke during arguments.
+First of all, being petty and screamy can be super fun, and second of all, it’s tempting to approach marriage and parenthood the same way you would an Excel spreadsheet.
+If I had a nickel for every time I said to my husband some variation of, “Well, I changed his diaper last time so now it’s your turn to unload the dishwasher,” I’d have, well, a f*ckton of nickels.

-You seem to be a numbers-driven, planning-oriented, inbox zero, shit-while-running-product-through-your-hair-to-save-time kind of guy, so here’s my advice: Make Google calendar your friend.
+You seem to be a numbers-driven, planning-oriented, inbox-zero, sh*t-while-running-product-through-your-hair-to-save-time kind of guy, so here’s my advice: Make Google calendar your friend.
 Block off one night per week where you give your wife a break — do the dishes, watch the kid, the whole nine yards — and block off one night per week where she gives you some time off, too.
 In the interim, both of you can give yourselves a break.
 Get takeout every once in a while, so she doesn’t have to make dinner or worry about doing the dishes; better yet, let the dishes pile up so both of you can take your kid to the park at the same time, and you can enjoy yourselves as a family.
-Because you’re absolutely right: you work hard, and you deserve some rest.
-But so does she, on both counts, because childcare is hard work too, and any partnership where one person’s labor is valued over the other is not one that has any chance of long-term success.
+Because you’re absolutely right: You work hard, and you deserve some rest.
+But so does she, on both counts, because child care is hard work, too, and any partnership where one person’s labor is valued over the other is not one that has any chance of long-term success.